containers/podman/docs/source/markdown/podman.1.md

 Log messages at and above specified level: debug, info, warn, error, fatal or panic (default: "warn")

 #### **--network-cmd-path**=*path*
 Path to the `slirp4netns(1)` command binary to use for setting up a slirp4netns network.
-If "" is used then the binary is looked up using the $PATH environment variable.
+If "" is used, then the binary will first be searched using the `helper_binaries_dir` option in `containers.conf`, and second using the `$PATH` environment variable.
+**Note:** This option is deprecated and will be removed with Podman 5.0.
+Use the `helper_binaries_dir` option in `containers.conf` instead.

 #### **--network-config-dir**=*directory*